Zucchini Noodles with Marinaria Sauce (raw, vegan, gluten-free)

 - 2 medium ripe tomatoes (seeded and rough chopped)

-- 1 Tbsp raw agave nectar
+- 1 Tbsp raw agave nectar or maple syrup

 - 1 small garlic clove